Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

-For spin-1/2 fermions, the index $n_0$ in Eq. (\ref{1-supercohomology T}) representing the fermion parity of 0D block-state on $\mu$ is \textit{obstructed}, hence there is no nontrivial 0D block-state with odd fermion parity on the 0D block $\mu$.
+For spin-1/2 fermions, the index $n_0$ in Eq. (\ref{1-supercohomology T}) representing the fermion parity of 0D block state on $\mu$ is \textit{obstructed}, hence there is no nontrivial 0D block state with odd fermion parity on the 0D block $\mu$.

-Finally, there is no nontrivial block-state for 3D system with $T$-symmetry, for both spinless and spin-1/2 fermions, and there is no nontrivial HO topological surface theory.
+Finally, there is no nontrivial block state for the 3D system with $T$-symmetry, for both spinless and spin-1/2 fermions, and there is no nontrivial HO topological surface theory.